shipt/py-volley/docs/docs/queue_config.md

 )
 ```

 Queue configuration can also be defined via a yml file.
 The below is equivalent to the example shown above.
 This can be useful when needing to configure multiple Volley workers, particularly when multiple workers may need to publish to the same queue.
-Define the queus in one place and import the configuration everywhere.
+Define the queues in one place and import the configuration everywhere.

 ```yml